blclo/DeepLearningInComputerVision/P2_Gans/README.md

 5. Run the prompt to generate: `!python clip_generate.py --prompt "The image of a blond kid with green eyes"`

 Results below show the iterative process for the image generation:

 ![blond_kid](https://github.com/blclo/DeepLearningInComputerVision/blob/main/P2_Gans/images_poster/clip_generated_blond_kid.png)

 The initialization of the latent code can have an impact on the generated images, although the significance may vary.
 Conditioning the generation on both an image and a text prompt is possible in some models, but it depends on the specific model's design and capabilities.

+In StyleGAN2 ADA, the mapping network (also known as the style network) is responsible for mapping the initial z-space vectors to the intermediate w-space vectors.
+This mapping is learned during the training process.
+However, there is no explicit mapping function provided in the model to go back from w-space to z-space.

+`z` is required to change the image initialization of the CLIP prompt and thus, inverse mapping must be performed.
+However, it's important to note that there is no direct, exact inverse mapping from w to z.